deckhouse/deckhouse/docs/site/pages/virtualization-platform/guides/GOING_TO_PRODUCTION.md

 Otherwise, monitoring components will be deployed to [system nodes](#system-nodes).

 When allocating monitoring nodes, it's important to equip them with fast disks.
-You can do so by providing a dedicated `storageClass` on fast disks for all Deckhouse components (global parameter [storageClass](https://deckhouse.io/products/kubernetes-platform/documentation/v1/deckhouse-configure-global.html#parameters-storageclass)) or allocating a dedicated `storageClass` to monitoring components only ([storageClass](https://deckhouse.io/products/kubernetes-platform/documentation/v1/modules/300-prometheus/configuration.html#parameters-storageclass) and [longtermStorageClass](https://deckhouse.io/products/kubernetes-platform/documentation/v1/modules/300-prometheus/configuration.html#parameters-longtermstorageclass) parameters of the `prometheus` module).
+You can do so by providing a dedicated `storageClass` on fast disks for all Deckhouse components (the [storageClass](https://deckhouse.io/products/kubernetes-platform/documentation/v1/deckhouse-configure-global.html#parameters-storageclass) global parameter) or allocating a dedicated `storageClass` to monitoring components only ([storageClass](https://deckhouse.io/products/kubernetes-platform/documentation/v1/modules/300-prometheus/configuration.html#parameters-storageclass) and [longtermStorageClass](https://deckhouse.io/products/kubernetes-platform/documentation/v1/modules/300-prometheus/configuration.html#parameters-longtermstorageclass) parameters of the `prometheus` module).